jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) summarise all advice concerning the proposal received from iwi authorities under the relevant provisions of Schedule 1; and
   (b) summarise the response to the advice, including any provisions of the proposal that are intended to give effect to the advice.
-(5) The person who must have particular regard to the evaluation report must make the report available for public inspection— (a) as soon as practicable after the proposal is made (in the case of a standard or regulation); or (b) at the same time as the proposal is notified.
+(5) The person who must have particular regard to the evaluation report must make the report available for public inspection— (a) as soon as practicable after the proposal is made (in the case of a standard, regulation, national policy statement, or New Zealand coastal policy statement); or
+  (b) at the same time as the proposal is notified.
 (6) In this section,—
   - **objectives** means,—